 - Then, it selects a steering mode to be applied for the UL PDU based on the ATSSS rules in the UE.

-- It compresses the headers (e.g. IP, UDP, TCP, Ethernet) of the UL PDU.
+- It compresses the inner headers (e.g., IP, UDP, TCP, Ethernet) of the UL PDU.

+Editor’s note: It is FFS how the header compression parameters are negotiated between the UE and UPF.
+It should be investigated whether such negotiation can be supported with the solution #2.4.

 - Finally, it selects a MP-DCCP connection to transmit the PDU based on the selected QoS flow and the selected steering mode.
 For each established MP-DCCP connection, the MDTC maintains an associated steering mode and QoS flow indicator.